newrelic/docs-website/src/data-dictionary/events/ContainerSample/memorySwapLimitUsagePercent.md

   - ContainerSample
 ---

-This metric is calculated as the memorySwapUsageBytes percentage over the memorySwapLimitBytes if the limit exist.
+This metric is calculated as the `memorySwapUsageBytes` percentage over `memorySwapLimitBytes`, if the limit exists.